Personal Protective Equipment Inspection – Competent Person Certificate for the Adventure Activities Sector

 examinations of equipment that we identify during the course.

 Non-residential but lunch & refreshments included.
-Shared B&B accommodation available.
+Shared B&B accommodation may be available, please contact the centre for more info.